Even before European colonists nearly wiped out the Indian population in New England, war and disease had already begun their dirty work.

 Before the English arrived, an Algonkian tribe that became the Pequots moved into Connecticut from the Connecticut River to the Rhode Island border, displacing the people who lived there.
 There were about 3,000 of them, and the population remained stable with little European contact and in the absence of war and severe epidemic disease.

-Then they were attacked by English colonists and Mohegan warriers in the Pequot War of 1637.
+Then English colonists and Mohegan warriors attacked them in the Pequot War of 1637.
 Hundreds were killed or captured and hundreds more fled to southwestern Connecticut and Long Island.
 Only 200 were left by war’s end, and they were absorbed into the Mohegan tribe.

 Shortly after the Pequot War in 1643, there were about 2,200 Pequot-Mohegans.
 Smallpox, flu, diphtheria and measles reduced their numbers to 750 by 1705.
-By then, they had already been herded into Connecticut reservations at Ledyard and Groton.
+By then, the colonists had already herded them into Connecticut reservations at Ledyard and Groton.

 One Connecticut tribe tried to protect itself by building a fort.
 A thousand Mattabesic Indians sealed their fate when they enclosed themselves in a palisade fort in Hartford County.
 By 1634, smallpox and plague killed all but 50 of them with terrifying swiftness.